 VENUE: The county where the case is heard.
 This is not to be confused with jurisdiction, which deals with the state where the case will be heard.

 SUMMONS: A form issued by the court directing a party to respond to a complaint, motion, or petition.

 Contact a Family Law Attorney in Missouri, Illinois, Kansas, Oklahoma, or Nebraska Today!

-You can also obtain more useful information at Premium Attorney Listings, Find Any Attorney, Divorce Attorney List, Millenium Divorce or Law Firm Practice Management Advice.
+You can also obtain more useful information at Premium Attorney Listings, Find Any Attorney, Divorce Attorney List, Millenium Divorce, or Law Firm Practice Management Advice.
 Contact us online or by phone to schedule a confidential consultation at any of our convenient locations in St. Louis, Chicago, Kansas City, Springfield, Columbia, Wichita, Topeka, Oklahoma City, Tulsa, Omaha, Lincoln, and beyond.